 WL: Two motivations-one personal and one professional.
 The professional one is that I’m an ex-automotive executive.
 For me, these are really simple cars to build.
 Self-driving cars and autonomous technology will turn the world around.
 I think we have a unique way to commercialize the technology.

-There’s been about 80 billion dollars invested in self-driving cars and close to 50 companies working on it.
+There have been about 80 billion dollars invested in self-driving cars and close to 50 companies working on it.
 I believe we’re the only company in the world that can claim we are operating across an entire country, 24/7, entirely autonomous.